olivmath/zkproof18/.trae/rules/project_rules.md

    - circuits-zk: the zk proof made in Noir-lang
 2. Be a minimalist, dont create unnecessary files or code.
 3. Always think about: "how to make more simple and understandable code"
+4. Never rewrite the entire code file!
+5. Only respond with one-off changes